International Association for Resilience and Trauma Counseling:

 Dr. Tara Jungersen Ph.D., LMHC, CCMHC, NCC is a Professor and Immediate Past Chair of the Department of Counseling at the Nova Southeastern University College of Psychology.
 She completed her Ph.D. in Counselor Education and Supervision at the University of Tennessee, and her M.Ed. in Counseling at the University of Virginia.
 She is a Florida Licensed Mental Health Counselor, with both individual and group work experience in private practice, community mental health, substance abuse, schools, and jails.
 She provided crisis services to individuals, universities, organizations, first responders, and schools during and after local emergencies (e.g., gun violence and other fatalities), and published on the topic of trauma and crisis.
 Her clinical work includes directing a clinic with a high-volume of domestic violence cases.
 Her research interests include domestic violence, trauma, and treatment access for underserved populations.
 She has presented nationally and internationally on clinical topics including mass shooting response, gender violence, and suicide.
 She co-developed the Survivor Therapy Empowerment Program, a trauma-informed treatment program for survivors of gender-based trauma.
 In her former chair role, she was responsible for academic, accreditation, compliance, fiscal, and human resources management for an academic unit spanning several campuses and formats.
 She has a has a sustained record of service and leadership in professional organizations and is currently elected to the board of the Broward Domestic Violence Council.
 She served as the Membership Chair for the Association for Counselor Education and Supervision from 2013-21.
 She is a Florida Qualified Supervisor, a Certified Clinical Mental Health Counselor, and a National Certified Counselor.

-Jordan Mann, BA, is a graduate student pursuing her master’s in Clinical Mental Health Counseling at The Chicago School of Professional Psychology.
+Jordan Grassé, MA, has her master’s in Clinical Mental Health Counseling from The Chicago School of Professional Psychology.
 She has a bachelor’s degree in Psychology, with a minor in American Sign Language from the University of North Florida.
-Jordan has presented in numerous conferences on the topics of trauma, resilience, and supportive online interventions with youth and adolescents.
-Jordan is the student representative on the ACC conference planning committee and for the annual virtual conference for The Chicago School of Professional Psychology.
+Jordan has presented at numerous conferences on the topics of trauma, resilience, and supportive online interventions with youth and adolescents.
+Jordan is the Master's student representative for the Association for Creativity in Counseling (ACC) as well as a representative on the ACC conference planning committee and for the annual virtual conference for The Chicago School of Professional Psychology.
 She is also the Senior Associate Editor for the Association for Child and Adolescent Counseling (ACAC) Newsletter.
-Jordan is the President of Theta Chi Sigma, The Chicago School of Professional Psychology’s official chapter of Chi Sigma Iota honor society.
+Jordan is the Past-President of Theta Chi Sigma, The Chicago School of Professional Psychology’s official chapter of Chi Sigma Iota International honor society.
 Jordan started working as a graduate assistant in the Spring of 2020 and continues to assist her peers.
 Her interests in the field of counseling include trauma, high-conflict divorce, anxiety disorders, addiction, and obsessive-compulsive disorder (all within the population of youth and adolescents), as well as Emotionally Focused Therapy with couples and families.